ebuchman/blog/content/posts/coins-history.md

 ## Victory of Gold

-Just before the mining of silver in Europe began to run down, in 1320, new gold mines opened in Hungary (in Kremnica, now in Slovakia) and unleashed a torrent of gold.
+Just before the mining of silver in Europe began to run down, around 1320, new gold mines opened in Hungary (in Kremnica, now in Slovakia) and unleashed a torrent of gold.
 By 1328, Hungary was minting the first successful gold coin beyond the Alps, a copy of the florin.
 So much of this gold was traded for Bohemian silver that the Bohemians